-The basic monthly earnings as at the date of disability shall be the salary in effect for the last month of the Short-Term Plan period, or equivalent six month period, taking into consideration any retroactive adjustments.
-The date of disability for determining the commencement of the first 25 months of disability shall be the day following the last month of the Short-Term Plan period, or an equivalent six month period.
+The basic monthly earnings as at the date of disability shall be the salary in effect for the last month of the short-term plan period, or equivalent six month period, taking into consideration any retroactive adjustments.
+The date of disability for determining the commencement of the first 25 months of disability shall be the day following the last month of the short-term plan period, or an equivalent six month period.

-- (c) The Long-Term Disability benefit payment will be made as long as an employee remains totally disabled in accordance with Section 2.3, and will cease on the date the employee recovers, or at the end of the month in which the employee reaches age 65, or resigns or dies, whichever occurs first. - (d) An employee in receipt of long-term disability benefits will be considered an employee for purposes of the Public Sector Pension Plan and will continue to be covered by group life, extended health, dental and medical plans. - (e) When an employee is in receipt of the benefit described in (b) above, contributions required for benefit plans in (d) above and contributions for the Public Sector Pension Plan_will be waived by the Employer. - (f) Employees will not be covered by any other portion of a collective agreement but will retain seniority rights should they return to employment within nine months following the cessation of benefits, or upon notice of the denial or cessation of benefits by either the claims paying agent or the Claims Review Committee as outlined in Section 2.13 whichever is later.
+- (c) The long-term disability benefit payment will be made as long as an employee remains totally disabled in accordance with Section 2.3, and will cease on the date the employee recovers, or at the end of the month in which the employee reaches age 65, or resigns or dies, whichever occurs first. - (d) An employee in receipt of long-term disability benefits will be considered an employee for purposes of superannuation and will continue to be covered by group life, extended health, dental and medical plans. - (e) When an employee is in receipt of the benefit described in (b) above, contributions required for benefit plans in (d) above and contributions for superannuation will be waived by the Employer. - (f) Employees will not be covered by any other portion of a collective agreement but will retain seniority rights should they return to employment within six months following the cessation of benefits, or upon notice of the denial or cessation of benefits by either the claims paying agent or the Claims Review Committee as outlined in Section 2.13 whichever is later.